3d-pli/SLIX/README.md

 ##### Low Prominence Peaks
 <img src="https://jugit.fz-juelich.de/j.reuter/slix/-/raw/assets/low_prominence_peaks.jpg" width="327">

-`_low_prominence_peaks.tiff` shows the number of non-prominent peaks for image pixel, i.e. peaks that have a prominence below 8% of the total signal amplitude (max-min) of the profile.
-These peaks are not used for the computation of the fiber direction angles.
-For a reliable reconstruction of the direction angle, this number should be small, ideally zero.
+`_low_prominence_peaks.tiff` shows the number of non-prominent peaks for each image pixel, i.e. peaks that have a prominence below 8% of the total signal amplitude (max-min) of the SLI profile and are not used for further evaluation.
+For a reliable reconstruction of the direction angles, this number should be small, ideally zero.

 ##### High Prominence Peaks
 <img src="https://jugit.fz-juelich.de/j.reuter/slix/-/raw/assets/high_prominence_peaks.jpg" width="327">

-`_high_prominence_peaks.tiff` shows the number of prominent peaks for each image pixel that have a prominence above 8% of the total signal amplitude (max-min) of the profile.
-The positions of these peaks are used to compute the fiber direction angles.
+`_high_prominence_peaks.tiff` shows the number of prominent peaks for each image pixel, i.e. peaks with a prominence above 8% of the total signal amplitude (max-min) of the SLI profile.
+The position of these peaks is used to compute the fiber direction angles.

 ##### Average Peak Prominence
 <img src="https://jugit.fz-juelich.de/j.reuter/slix/-/raw/assets/peakprominence.jpg" width="327">

-`_peakprominence.tiff` shows the average prominence of peaks for each image pixel, normalized by the average of each profile.
+`_peakprominence.tiff` shows the average prominence of the peaks for each image pixel, normalized by the average of each profile.
 The higher the value, the clearer the signal.

 ##### Average Peak Width
 <img src="https://jugit.fz-juelich.de/j.reuter/slix/-/raw/assets/peakwidth.jpg" width="327">

 `_peakwidth.tiff` shows the average width of all prominent peaks for each image pixel.
-A small peak width implies that the fiber directions can be precisely determined, i.e. the fibers are mostly oriented in-plane and crossing angles are large enough.
+A small peak width implies that the fiber directions can be precisely determined.
 Larger peak widths occur for out-of-plane fibers and/or fibers with small crossing angles.

 ##### Peak Distance
 <img src="https://jugit.fz-juelich.de/j.reuter/slix/-/raw/assets/peakdistance.jpg" width="327">

 `_peakdistance.tiff` shows the distance between two prominent peaks for each image pixel.
 If an SLI profile contains only one peak, the distance is zero.
 In regions with crossing nerve fibers, the distance is not defined and the image pixels are set to `-1`.
-The peak distance is a measure for the out-of-plane angles of the fibers: A peak distance of about 180° implies that the region contains in-plane fibers; the more the fibers point out of the section plane, the smaller the peak distance becomes.
+The peak distance is a measure for the out-of-plane angle of the fibers: A peak distance of about 180° implies that the region contains in-plane fibers; the more the fibers point out of the section plane, the smaller the peak distance becomes.
 For fibers with an inclination angle of about 70° and above, a single broad peak is expected.

 ##### Direction Angles
 The in-plane direction angles are only computed if the SLI profile has one, two, four, or six prominent peaks with a pair-wise distance of (180 +/- 35)°.
 Otherwise, the image pixel is set to `-1`.
 The direction angle is computed from the mid position of one peak pair, or (in case of only one peak) from the position of the peak itself.
 All direction angles are in degrees (with 0° being along the positive x axis, and 90° along the positive y-axis).